-How To Get An Oxford Engineering Offer: Chapter 2 - Personal StatementsWatch
+How To Get An Oxford Engineering Offer: Chapter 2 - Personal StatementsWatch this thread

 Personal statements are notoriously tricky to discuss generically because they’re, well, personal.
 In general, your personal statement must communicate your passion for the subject (engineering), alongside demonstrating that you pursued relevant “super-curricular” activities (we’ll talk about them later) that have encouraged you to think deeply and critically about the subject.

 - Start early.
 Some engineering students neglect to spend enough time on their personal statement, viewing it as less important than other application elements.
 I personally disagree: if others see it as secondary, this means a well-written personal statement could more easily distinguish you from your engineering peers and have a positive impact on your application.
 Starting with plenty of time ensures you do not feel pressured by deadlines and gives your statement time to mature naturally as you reread it and think about it over time.
 Being early may mean teachers have more time to properly read your statement instead of rushing to get onto other statements they need to read, thus helping you get better quality feedback.
 Additionally, fine tuning the statement (changing individual words, condensing, adding extra content, etc.) gets better with each attempt, so leave enough time for these iterations!